majjihari/cheatsheet-docs/_sources/dotnet.rst.txt

 To build and run the project
 ----------------------------
-Open project1 folder from vscode
+Open project1 folder from vscode and press F5.

+Open browser and type in url https://localhost:5001

+Open browser and type in url https://localhost:5001/swagger

 **This will automatically install MSBuild tools and creates .vscode/launch.json and .vscode/tasks.json files.**